oviecodes/authwithTwilioVerify/README.md

 # Auth with Twilio Verify
 A simple authentication app that uses Twilio verify API to Authenticate users

--npm install - to install all packages necessary for the app to run -npm install nodemon -g
+- npm install - to install all packages necessary for the app to run
+- npm install nodemon -g

 1. The application requires MongoDb to be installed on the user machine,
 2. Also a .env file is needed which contains the following